mahmoudalbardan/Beautiful-Soup/README.md

 ```

-How to get all URL links in this html file:
+How to get all URL links in this html file ?

 ```
 for link in soup.find_all('a'):